mourner/eslint-config-mourner/README.md

 Now run `npm test` and enjoy thousands of errors! :)

-### Fix errors
+### Automatic fixes

-To make things easier, you can run `eslint` with `--fix` option that automatically fixes a lot of errors like indentation and quotes for you.
+To make things easier, you can run `eslint` with `--fix` option that automatically fixes all simple errors like indentation and quotes for you.

 ### Overrides